Ainotna95/motivational_quotations/README.md

 ## How to Use
 Simply refresh the code to receive a randomly generated motivational quotation!
 ## Technologies
-Visual Studio Code - Used to create the code
+Visual Studio Code - the command line used to create the code JavaScript - the program
+Git - manages the source code
+GitHub - hosts and stores the Git repository